Part of: Family Investment Company

 What is a Family Investment Company - FAQs

 A FIC (Family Investment Company) is a private limited company structured to hold and grow family wealth.
-Investment returns inside the FIC are subject to Corporation Tax (currently 19-25%) rather than Income Tax or Capital Gains Tax at personal rates of up to 45% and 24% respectively.
+Investment returns inside the FIC are subject to Corporation Tax rather than to Income Tax or Capital Gains Tax at higher personal rates.
+Most FICs are close investment-holding companies, so they pay the main rate of Corporation Tax on all of their profits rather than any lower rate.
 Over time, that difference compounds significantly.

 A FIC works best for higher-rate or additional-rate taxpaying directors and business owners who have surplus wealth they want to grow tax-efficiently and pass to the next generation.
 It is particularly powerful when children are young and there is a long planning horizon.